diazruy/wordpress-on-heroku/config/public/wp-content/plugins/polylang/readme.txt

 == Screenshots ==

-1. The Polylang languages admin panel in WordPress 3.3.1
+1. The Polylang languages admin panel in WordPress 3.8

 == Upgrade Notice ==

-= 1.3.1 =
+= 1.5 =
 Polylang 1.2 introduced major internal changes.
 More than ever, make a database backup before upgrading from 1.1.6 or older!
-If you are using a version older than 0.8, please ugrade to 0.9.8 before ugrading to 1.3
+If you are using a version older than 0.8, please ugrade to 0.9.8 before ugrading to 1.5

 == Changelog ==

-= 1.3.1 (2013-12-13) =

-* Bug correction: fatal error on settings page if a static front page without language is set
-* Bug correction: wrong home url when using different domains per language

-= 1.3 (2013-12-11) =
+= 1.5 =

+* Add Ukrainian translation contributed by [http://getvoip.com/](http://getvoip.com/)
+* Refresh translation metaboxes (again): now translated posts are chosen from an autocomplete input field
+* Categories and post tags translations are also chosen in an automplete input field
+* Better error management on languages pages
+* Use Dashicons instead of Icomoon icons for WP 3.8+
+* Check if translated post is readable by the current user before displaying the language switcher
+* Minimum Twenty Fourteen version is now 1.1
+* Code cleaning
-* Refresh admin UI for better look in WP 3.8 and more dynamic comportment
+* Add support for Quick draft introduced in WP 3.8
-* The "Detect browser language" option does now also controls returning visits (based on cookie).
-* Improved performance by optimizing some queries for WP 3.5+
-* The user biography in default language is now stored in default WordPress usermeta
+* Add support for object cache plugins for recent posts and recent comments widgets
+* Add support for pages with modified query in the language switcher (ex: when multiple post types queried on the same page)
+* Add new API functions: pll_languages_list, pll_set_post_language, pll_set_term_language, pll_save_post_translations, pll_save_term_translations, pll_count_posts
+* Add new filter pll_the_languages_args
-* Add language parameter in API function pll_home_url and allow to call it on admin side
+* Add support for ICL_LANGUAGE_CODE == 'all' on admin side
-* Calling 'get_terms' with the 'lang' parameter now uses a cache object per language
-* Bug correction: conflict with unstranslated taxonomies
-* Bug correction: possible malformed translation archive url in language switcher
+* Fix: Galician flag
+* Fix: static page on front pagination is broken
-* Bug correction: a wrong language may be displayed in quick edit dropdown
+* Fix: search url may be broken
-* Bug correction: it is possible to add multiple translations (in the same language) for a single taxonomy term
-* Bug correction: non public post types and taxonomies are visible in Polylang settings
-* Bug correction: the language is always chosen from cookie (or browser preferences) in some installations
-* Bug correction: Firefox language preference is not recognized when comparison is made on locale (instead of ISO 639-1 language code)
-* Bug correction: incorrect tax_query in PLL_Auto_Translate
+* Fix: PHP notice in icl_get_languages
+* Fix: more robust way of detecting language in url when using directory
+* Fix: delete translations terms orphans in database
+* Fix: inconsistent behavior when setting page on front from customizer
+* Fix: deleting a category assigns posts to wrong default category
+* Fix: quick edit breaks synchronization
+* Fix: some security issues

 See changelog.txt for older changelog